hyperbaton/cft/README.md

   spawn (per player) if homes are available.
 Apart from these, they need to mate or come from other classes.
 - `needs`: The list of needs, as references, for this class.
-- `job`: _(Optional)_ A reference to a job definition for this class.
-Xoonglins of this class will perform the specified job.
+- `jobs`: _(Optional)_ A list of job references for this class.
+Each Xoonglin will randomly pick one of the listed jobs.
+If empty or omitted, the Xoonglin has no job.
 - `maxHealth`: _(Optional, default: 20.0)_ The max health for Xoonglins of this class.
   Useful for making combat-oriented classes tougher.
 - `canUpgradeAsBaby`: _(Optional, default: false)_ Whether baby Xoonglins of this class